[Recipe 2] CHILLI BEAN and BEEF SOFT TACOS

 Chopped avocado or guacamole

-♦ Warm reserved bean and beef chilli con carne slightly.
-Spoon into tortillas.
+♦ Heat reserved bean and beef chilli con carne in a saucepan.
+Spoon into the warmed tortillas.
+Fold over to enclose.

 Arrange the suggested sides in sharing bowls on the table.
 Serve soft tacos immediately.